Kaley Cuoco Shows Off Comical Nightshirt She’s Wearing To Hide ‘Quarantine 15’ During Lockdown Interview

 “This is basically what I’ve been living in for the past three weeks,” Kaley said of her knee-length shirt.

 After Kaley showed her outfit to Jimmy, he asked her if she just woke up.
-However, she explained that she has been collecting nightshirts from Amazon, and they really have become her go-to wardrobe during the COVID-19 pandemic.
+She explained that she has been collecting nightshirts from Amazon, and they really have become her go-to wardrobe during the COVID-19 pandemic.
 However, because Amazon doesn’t consider nightshirts essential items and hasn’t been shipping her any new ones, she’s been living in her moose top.
 She also explained why she believes her nightshirt is essential.

 “It hides the quarantine 15 that’s happened to me,” Kaley quipped.